 Do wear:

-- Comfortable shoes with excellent grip
+- Comfortable shoes with excellent grip (I keep saying it because it matters that much)

 - Light, breathable clothing

-- Sun protection (hat, sunscreen)
+- Sun protection — hat, sunscreen, sunglasses

-- A small backpack or crossbody bag
+- A small backpack or crossbody bag (hands-free is important on uneven terrain)

 Don’t wear:

-- Slippery-soled shoes
+- Slippery-soled anything

 What to Wear to Churches & Monasteries#

-Greek Orthodox churches have modest dress requirements.
+Greek Orthodox churches have modest dress requirements — not strict, but they do care.

 Requirements: